-Associate degrees are offered in the arts (A.A.), science (A.S.), and fine arts (A.F.A.) for students who aspire to transfer to a four-year college or university.
-The 64/65 semester credit hours of coursework leading to these degrees is designed to parallel the freshman and sophomore years of study at four-year colleges and universities.
+Associate degrees are offered in the arts (A.A.), science (A.S.), engineering, (A.E.), and fine arts (A.F.A.) for students who aspire to transfer to a four-year college or university.
+The 60/61 semester hours credit for an A.A., A.E., A.F.A. in Music A.F.A in Theatre, A.F.A in Visual Arts, Assocate in General Educatin Nursing or A.S. degree and the 65 semester hours credit for an A.F.A in Music are designed to parallel the freshman and sophomore years of study at four-year colleges and universities.

 In the process of successfully completing a college transfer program, the college transfer student will have demonstrated the ability to:

 - communicate effectively in written and oral English;